You are viewing a story from harrypotterfanfiction.com

 ‘What was that about?’
 Ron said to Ginny, who shrugged her shoulders and was just as clueless.

 The five friends climbed the steps to the station platform and took a seat on their trunks to wait for their friends’ arrival.
 Barely five minutes had passed when they heard the first high-pitched whistle in the distance, signalling the train.
 Slowly the whistle got louder and the screeching of the braking wheels filled the air as the Hogwart’s Express pulled up to the platform and expelled a large puff of billowing white steam.
 The doors slid open and the once silent platform was riddled with laughing voices from the students and the odd hooting, meowing, or croaking from their pets as they unloaded their baggage.

-‘How are you Harry?’ a voice said from behind him, and he spun to see who it was.
+‘How are you, Harry?’ a voice said from behind him, and he spun to see who it was.

 ‘Neville!
 Good to see you!’
 Harry said clapping a hand on the tall boy’s shoulder.
-‘Grown a bit have you?’ he said noticing the remarkable change in his normally short, stout friend.
+‘Grown a bit, have you?’ he said noticing the remarkable change in his normally short, stout friend.

-Neville had grown at least five inches over the summer and had lost almost all of his baby fat.
-He seemed, like Harry and Ron, to have done some sort of training in the summer and no longer looked so unfit.
+Neville had to have grown at least five inches over the summer and had lost almost all of his baby fat.
+He seemed, like Harry and Ron, to have done some sort of training in the summer and no longer looked quite so unfit.
 This change did not go unnoticed by any of the girls on the platform.
 They all seemed to be looking over at the three boys, all having grown significantly over the holidays, and none of them gangly or chubby any longer.

 ‘Good holidays boys?’
 Parvati Patil said, walking up to them with Lavender Brown following closely behind her.